In Wake of Uproar, White House Pulls Main Brennan Video Links

 Brennan, acknowledging Mattson, thanked her "...for your leadership as an academic whose research continues the rich tradition of Islamic scholarship, and as the president of the Islamic Society of North America, where you have been a voice for the tolerance and diversity which defines Islam."

-The Assistant to the President then launched into his prepared text, selected passages of which appear below:
+The Assistant to the President then launched into his prepared text, a video as well as selected passages of which appear below:

 [approximately 5:40 into the speech]